 Each axes can be homed either individually or together.
 Press the Home X button to move the X axis to the left until it activates the end stop.
 Once the X axis end stop is activated, the X axis carriage will 'bounce'- it will move over and move back to the home position more slowly.
 Press the Home Y button to home the Y axis.
 The Y axis platform will move away from you towards the rear of the printer.
-The Z home button functions the same, but the Z trigger can be adjusted manually on the printer.
 DO NOT press the Home Z button to home the Z axis or the Home All button at this time.
-In a later step you will need to set the Z end stop trigger before homing Z.
+Make sure that you home the printer immediately after power up.
+The printer will not know where the origin point is until each axes has been homed.
+Moving prior to homing can be risky since the 3D printer will not know it's initial location.